M3lvinzz/LoL-Esports-Data-Analysis-Project/README.md

 frameborder = 0
 ></iframe>

-Looking at the graph, it shows that most games have teams take either 0, 3, or 6 grubs respectively.
+Looking at the graph, it shows that most games have teams take either 0, 3, or 6 grubs, respectively.
 This makes it hard to split the data up into equal groups since there are 3 big spikes in data quantity.
 This data imbalance will be an important aspect in later sections, specifically [Hypothesis Testing](#hypothesis-testing) and [Fairness Modeling](#fairness-analysis)

 Additionally, gauging how the distribution looks for `totalcs` since it is an integral part of our hypothesis testing later on: